College vs University: The Difference Between College and University

 - The Best Online Associate’s Degrees for Careers

-However, most colleges are situated within a university.
+Most colleges are within a larger university.
 Students who are admitted to a university will attend their classes at colleges within the university.
 Students may change majors and attend a different college within the same university.
 Universities can offer graduate programs of all varieties, such as master's degree programs and often doctorate programs.

 There are different kinds of universities, though some categories overlap.
 The categories are research university, ivy league university, private universities, public universities, and technical universities.